 Advent and Lenten luncheons

 Peaceful, communal experiences of music, reflection and prayer in the seasons preparing for Christmas and Easter.
-For more details, contact Fr.
+For more details, visit the Center for Ignatian Spirituality or contact Fr.
 Randy Roche, Director of the Center for Ignatian Spirituality, at email@example.com.

 Chaplain Services and Pastoral Care

 The Center for Ignatian Spirituality offers many forms of pastoral care and accompaniment to faculty and staff of any faith tradition.
 For more information, visit the Center for Ignatian Spirituality or contact Fr.
 Randy Roche, Director of CIS, at firstname.lastname@example.org.

 A variety of opportunities to engage with the Spiritual Exercises of St. Ignatius Loyola, from directed retreats to reflection/meditation programs shared with small groups or prayer partners.
 Program durations range from one week to year-long.
 Examples include:

 - Challenge/Desafío, a 36-week daily reflection program by Mark Link, SJ, based upon the Spiritual Exercises of St. Ignatius of Loyola.
 Participants commit 10 minutes daily to do the assigned reflection exercise and to journal their thoughts, as well as to periodically sharing their experience of the prayer with a prayer partner or a small group of other participants.
 The program begins Sunday, September 22, 2019 and is available in Spanish or English.